phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 🚀 Run it!
 You’ll see a simple text entry box, with a hint.

-&emsp; You can set a maximum length for the text field by using .setMaxLength.
-Placeholder text, which is text shown until something is entered by the user can be added using .setPlaceholderText. \
+You can set a maximum length for the text field by using .setMaxLength.
+Placeholder text, which is text shown until something is entered by the user can be added using .setPlaceholderText.

-&emsp; The QLineEdit has a number of signals available for different editing events including when return is pressed (by the user), when the user selection is changed.
+The QLineEdit has a number of signals available for different editing events including when return is pressed (by the user), when the user selection is changed.
 There are also two edit signals, one for when the text in the box has been edited and one for when it has been changed.
 The distinction here is between user edits and programmatic changes.
-The textEdited signal is only sent when the user edits text. \
+The textEdited signal is only sent when the user edits text.

-&emsp; Additionally, it is possible to perform input validation using an input mask to define which characters are supported and where.
+Additionally, it is possible to perform input validation using an input mask to define which characters are supported and where.
 This can be applied to the field as follows: ``` widget.setInputMask('000.000.000.000;_') ``` .
 The above would allow a series of 3-digit numbers separated with periods, and could therefore be used to validate IPv4 addresses.

 ## QSpinBox and QDoubleSpinBox
-&emsp; QSpinBox provides a small numerical input box with arrows to increase and decrease the value.
+QSpinBox provides a small numerical input box with arrows to increase and decrease the value.
 QSpinBox supports integers while the related widget QDoubleSpinBox supports floats.

 ```
 import sys